-- 13.1 This term sets out procedures to settle the dispute, if a dispute relates to: - (a) a matter arising under this Agreement; or - (b) a minimum entitlement under the National Employment Standards; or - (c) a matter pertaining to the relationship between the Employee and the Employer. - 13.2 An Employee who is a party to the dispute may appoint a representative, including their union for the purposes of the procedures in this term. - 13.3 In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between AHPRA or Employees and relevant supervisors and / or management. - 13.4 In attempting to resolve the dispute or grievance, the parties will use the internal process and procedures, including escalation, to the higher levels of management in the first instance. - 13.5 The parties agree the rules of natural justice apply, and the process will be conducted as quickly as possible, with as little formality, as a proper consideration of the matter allows. - 13.6 The process outlined in clauses 13.3-13.5 is to commence no later than 7 days after notification of the dispute in writing and if the dispute is not resolved within 1 month then the provisions of clause 14.7 shall apply. - 13.7 If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer the matter to the FWC for conciliation and if necessary, arbitration pursuant to section 739 of the FW Act and in accordance with clause 13.8 of this Agreement. - 13.8 The parties consent to the FWC dealing with the dispute in two stages - (a) the FWC will first attempt to resolve the dispute by means it considers appropriate other than by arbitration including mediation, conciliation, expressing an opinion or making a recommendation; and - (b) if the FWC is unable to resolve the dispute by these means, the FWC will then arbitrate the dispute, utilising the powers available.

-- 13.9 A decision made by the FWC when arbitrating a dispute is a decision for the purposes of Div 3 of Part 5 of the FW Act, and therefore an appeal may be made with respect to the decision. - 13.10 While the parties are trying to resolve the dispute using the procedures in this clause: - (a) an Employee must continue to perform the work as he or she would have performed prior to the dispute being raised unless he or she has a reasonable concern about an imminent risk to health or safety; and - (b) an Employee must comply with a direction given by AHPRA to perform other available work at the same workplace, or at another workplace, unless: - (i) the work is not safe; - (ii) applicable work health and safety legislation would not permit the work to be performed; - (iii) the work is not appropriate for the Employee to perform; or - (iv) there are other reasonable grounds for the Employee to refuse to comply with the direction.
+- 13.1 This term sets out procedures to settle the dispute if a dispute relates to: - a. a matter arising under this Agreement, or - b. a minimum entitlement under the National Employment Standards, or - c. a matter pertaining to the relationship between the employee and the employer. - 13.2 An employee who is a party to the dispute may appoint a representative, including their union for the purposes of the procedures in this term. - 13.3 In the first instance, the parties to the dispute must try and resolve the dispute at the workplace level, by discussions between Ahpra or employees and relevant supervisors and/or management. - 13.4 In attempting to resolve the dispute or grievance, the parties will use the internal process, and procedures, including escalation, to the higher levels of management in the first instance. - 13.5 The parties agree the rules of natural justice apply, and the process will be conducted as quickly as possible, with as little formality, as a proper consideration of the matter allows. - 13.6 The process outlined in clauses 13.3-13.5 is to commence no later than seven days after notification of the dispute in writing and if the dispute is not resolved within one month then the provisions of clause 13.7 shall apply. - 13.7 If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer the matter to the FWC for conciliation and if necessary, arbitration pursuant to section 739 of the FW Act and in accordance with clause 13.8 of this Agreement. - 13.8 The parties consent to the FWC dealing with the dispute in two stages: - a.
+The FWC will first attempt to solve the dispute by means it considers appropriate other than by arbitration including mediation, conciliation, expressing an opinion or making a recommendation, and - b.
+If the FWC is unable to resolve the dispute by these means, the FWC will then arbitrate the dispute, utilising the powers available. - 13.9 A decision made by the FWC when arbitrating a dispute is a decision for the purposes of Div.
+3 of Part 5 of the FW Act, and therefore an appeal may be made with respect to the decision. - 13.10 While the parties are trying to resolve the dispute using the procedures in this clause: - a.
+An employee must continue to perform the work as they would have performed prior to the dispute being raised unless they have a reasonable concern about an imminent risk to health or safety, and - b.
+An employee must comply with a direction given by Ahpra to perform other available work at the same workplace, or at another workplace, unless: - i. the work is not safe - ii. applicable work health and safety legislation would not permit the work to be performed - iii. the work is not appropriate for the employee to perform, or - iv. there are other reasonable grounds for the employee to refuse to comply with the direction.